-ISSAT has been requested by the Irish Defence Forces to support a workshop which aims to evaluate the role of the Defence Forces in supporting SSR and to consider future options for the Defence Forces and its national partners.
+ISSAT has been requested by the Irish Defence Forces to support a workshop which aims at evaluating the role of the Defence Forces in supporting SSR and at considering future options for the Defence Forces and its national partners.

 In keeping with the principles of SSR, the workshop is structured to capture perspectives from across the SSR spectrum and therefore bring together civilian and military practitioners and analysts with experience of governance, rule of law, police reform, defence reform, justice reform, disarmament, demobilisation and reintegration from across the Irish government.

 This seminar will bring together experience and lessons from international support to security and justice reform including from sub-Saharan Africa, South Eastern Europe.
 It will include examples from UN, EU, as well as bilateral development assistance programmes.